Life

 The general consensus is that a loud enough sound could cause an air embolism in your lungs, which then travels to your heart and kills you.
 Alternatively, your lungs might simply burst from the increased air pressure.
 High-intensity ultrasonic sound (generally anything above 20KHz) can cause physical damage.

-READ ALSO: What is the best PVE ship in EVE echoes?
+READ ALSO: Which is the best place to live in Thane?

 Can earbuds cause hearing loss?